base-link/base/readme.md

 some of the nodes can still be dynamic.
 So then we try and resolve them, if they resolve, they are static.
 If not, they are runtime.

+The way the interpolation resolves is like a queue which is continuously being processed, but which is interrupted often as new things a recognizable.
+Eventually it reaches a point where things don't change, and if all things are complete, then it was a success, otherwise there were potential errors.

 ## Inspiration

 - [package dependency structure](https://pnpm.io/symlinked-node-modules-structure)